shivvo/anvil/README.md

    ```
 ## How do I use this?

-After completing steps 1 - 3 of the install process, you can repeat steps 4 and 5 as often as you'd like to setup a new LDE for a new project.
+After completing steps 1 - 3 of the install process, you can repeat steps 4 and 5 as often as you'd like to setup a new LED for a new project.

-Once the LDE is fully provisioned, simply `vagrant ssh` and use the machine as you please.
-If you would like to have files on your system available to the VM, drop them into the LDE's folder - the directory is automatically shared inside the LDE at the **/vagrant** folder.
+Once the LED is fully provisioned, simply `vagrant ssh` and use the machine as you please.
+If you would like to have files on your system available to the VM, drop them into the LED's folder - the directory is automatically shared inside the LED at the **/vagrant** folder.

 ## What comes with it?

-The Ansible playbook used to provision the LDE can install several build tools, version control tools, and utilities.
+The Ansible playbook used to provision the LED can install several build tools, version control tools, and utilities.
 Not all of them are enabled, but can be by uncommenting the corresponding task in the playbook.
 By default, the Ansible playbook:

 * updates package sources and upgrades installed packages
 * sets up X11 forwarding and installs GNOME Terminal